Policies and Procedures

 Deliveries of Inbound Material

-Central Receiving is responsible for delivery of material and equipment ordered Procurement and Contract Services.
+Central Receiving is responsible for delivery of material and equipment ordered by Procurement and Logistical Services.
 Delivery of material to the campus departments will normally be accomplished within 24 hours of receipt.
 However, some shipments exceeding the normal delivery capacities will require longer completing the delivery, but will be delivered as expeditiously as possible.

 All material delivered by Central Receiving personnel regardless of method of purchase will be accompanied by a Warehouse Delivery Record produced by the Receiving Clerk, the delivery driver will ensure acceptance signature is obtain from departmental personnel.

 Central Receiving as a general rule does not store any material.
 However, will hold very limited quantities of material or equipment received from vendors, and only when it is not possible for the requesting department to accept receipt, and then only for very limited, very short periods of time.

 Departments are urged to exercise due care when working with the Purchasing Section when establishing delivery dates and quantities for materials that are within the department’s capabilities.